pgosar/OOO_Pipeline/README.md

 Finally, we will need the [DevKit provided by Terasic for the DE10-Nano](https://www.intel.com/content/www/us/en/design-example/714622/cyclone-v-fpga-terasic-de10-nano-development-kit-baseline-pinout.html).
 The 17.0 version is the latest at the time of writing and it is preferred.
 This is **NECESSARY** as it can prevent damage to the board due to incorrect voltage settings or pin assignment.

+To upload to the FPGA over JTAG, you need write access to a serial port.
+Otherwise you get "no hardware detected".
+[Workaround on arch linux here](https://wiki.archlinux.org/title/Intel_Quartus_Prime#USB-Blaster_not_working)

 ## GCC Patching

 Seems like for starters, modifying this file should get us a lot of the way there, to make sure only certain instructions are defined.
 Then it may require removing code that uses these instructions